 If you are reading this, chances are you are either considering having a baby, about to have a baby, or just had a baby.
 Regardless of which of those fits your situation, congratulations!
 Have a child is a huge step in any person's life and it comes with tons of excitement, love, tears, stress, and a million other emotions.

 When I had my first child, even though I was super excited, I had a ton of fears.
 One of the biggest was how I was going to financially support my child.
 I had a great job but I was still paying off student loan debt and had tons of other expenses.

 One of the best things I did for myself was writing out every expense that I could possible think of, adding it up, and incorporating these incorporated expenses into my budget.
 I decided to write this article to help you out through this process because it's not the most fun or easy thing to do, trust me!

 You’ve never done this before so how do you know you have all the baby essentials you need?
 That’s where my handy newborn checklist comes in.

 You don’t need to comb parenting message boards to get a definitive list of all the baby essentials.
 Just follow this newborn checklist and you’re good to go.
 I’ve even estimated the costs of each item and tallied them up at the end.
-All the prices in red link to average prices on Amazon.
 Scroll down if you want to know how much it will all cost!